pimarc/pms50-gns530/readme.md

 The METAR data is a real information taken from METAR stations.
 The result may differ from the in game weather following your configuration.
 This is relevant only if you play in live weather.

-## Traffic
+## TCAS
-Traffic information is available from the menu of the second NAV page (Map page).
-When activated, the word "TRAFFIC" is displayed in the upper left corner of the screen.
-The traffic mode state is saved across game sessions.
+TCAS (anti collision system) information is available from the menu of the second NAV page (Map page).
+When activated, the word "TCAS" is displayed in the upper left corner of the screen.
+The TCAS mode state is saved across game sessions.

-If traffic is not activated, all the aircrafts are represented by a small airplane pictogram whatever their distance and relative altitude.
+If TCAS is not activated, all the aircrafts are represented by a small airplane pictogram whatever their distance and relative altitude.

-In traffic mode (TCAS) aircrafts near your position are represented by the usual TCAS symbols with the following range:
+In TCAS mode aircrafts near your position are represented by the usual TCAS symbols with the following range:
 - Red square if relative distance < 2nm and relative altitude < 800ft.
 - Orange circle if relative distance < 4nm and relative altitude < 1000ft.
 - Filled blank diamond if relative distance < 6nm and relative altitude < 1200ft.